git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 * **SELECT+CONTROL** - Toggles between project/track parameters.
 * **SHIFT+CONTROL** - Toggles the windows of the selected device, if it has one.

+Use the faders in combination with Shift for slower changes.
+Furthermore, the value does not change instantly when touched.
+Press Shift+Select to activate it permanently.

 The following button combinations are available:

 * **SELECT+MACRO**: Add an instrument channel.